 2. Type an existing gallery name in the empty grey box and Libris will use predictive text to match any existing gallery name.
 Or, you can click the Create a new gallery link and create a brand new gallery for the files to be copied into.
 Name the gallery (Note: avoid naming your new gallery the same as an existing gallery) and set preliminary visibility settings (you can edit these later).
 Click Add to create the gallery.

 3. Click Submit to create the virtual copies and deposit them into the gallery(s).

 If you created a new gallery, the gallery will appear outside of all Collections and at the root level of your Library, the My Library level.
 Drag and drop the gallery wherever you like.

 You can tell an image has one or more copies in your Library when you select that image in the center pane and open the "Located In" dropdown box in the right pane.
 In general, if the image has a copy you want to get rid of, you will use Actions > Remove from gallery and not Delete.
-A "delete" of an image with copies in different galleries will delete that image everywhere and place one single file in your "Deleted Files" area.
+A "delete" of an image with copies in different galleries will delete that image everywhere and place one single file in your "Trash" area.
 The "remove" function only removes it from the gallery you're currently viewing the image in.

 Move to Another Gallery

 To move files out of one gallery and into another, use this action.
 You can click the Create a new gallery link and create a brand new gallery for the files to be copied into.
 Name the gallery (Note: avoid naming your new gallery the same as an existing gallery) and set preliminary visibility settings (you can edit these later).
 Click Add to create the gallery

 Add Images to a Lightbox